miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 });
 ```

-Now this route handler responds with all the authors in Mirage's database.
-If we want to change what data this route responds with, all we need to do is change the data in the database.
+Now, this route will respond with all the authors in Mirage's database at the time of the request.
+If we want to change the data this route responds with, we simply need to change the data in the database.

----
+## Creating data

 <aside class='Docs-page__aside'>
   <p>You can also use flat fixture files to seed your database.
 Learn more in the <a href="../seeding-your-database">database guide</a>.</p>